-The Microbiology MS Program is a traditional Master's program in which students focus on coursework and producing original research with a faculty mentor.
+There are two tracks in the Microbiology MS Program, the Microbiology track and the Clinical Microbiology Emphasis track.
+The Microbiology MS is a traditional Master's program in which students focus on coursework and producing original research with a faculty mentor.
 For coursework, students, in consultation with a faculty committee, choose classes from a list of 28 courses.
 For the original research, students work with a faculty mentor in any aspect of microbiology, including environmental microbiology, microbial ecology, food and industrial, bacterial physiology, genetics, immunology, infectious disease microbiology and more.

 - Gundersen Health System - Clinical Microbiology-Practicum I - 8 weeks (La Crosse, WI)

 - Marshfield Laboratories/St. Joseph's Hospital - Clinical Microbiology-Practicum II - 6 weeks (Marshfield, WI)